-Fix model membership sites are focussed on one thing — they solve a distinct problem.
+Fix model membership sites are focused on one thing — they solve a distinct problem.
 The problem can be a specific fix, such as how to grow a healthy succulent or how to write a novel.
-Or, they can fix a longer term problem such as how to scale a business — often solved through three, six or twelve month program.
+Or, they can fix a longer-term problem such as how to scale a business — often solved through three, six or twelve-month programs.

 When people are faced with a goal that they’re likely to struggle with alone, such as weight loss, fitness goals or a new diet, having an external source of motivation is often the difference that makes the difference.

 Paid access to challenges that have motivational communities to share struggles in are perfect for this membership model.

 Otherwise known as the community model, this type of membership site offers people a place to connect and belong.
 Members are often united towards a common cause or passion such as gardening, cooking or freelance writing.

 On the surface, they’ll appear to join because they want to solve a problem, yet they’re more hobbyists at heart and their love for their ‘thing’ drives them to be around others who speak their secret language.

 Once you know which model suits you best you can customize your membership site by deciding from the following variables and membership features.